 - Unenclosed sidewalk cafes

-If you do not meet any of the requirements for these two forms, then you will have to file an Application Form for Work Designated Properties.
-Until the LPC has issued an approval, the DOB will not be able to grant your permission to start the project
+If you do not meet any of these two forms’ requirements, you will have to file an Application Form for Work Designated Properties.
+Until the LPC has issued approval, the DOB will not be able to grant your permission to start the project.